nirtamir2/talks/2025-06-26/src/slides.md

 <!--
 [click]
-We use Effect.runSync() to run our program that returns an effect of string and CustomError.
+We use Effect.runSync() to run our effect program.
 The result of it is a string but it can throw an CustomError because we didn't handled it.
 Just like JavaScript.
+As you can see - we can see it in the type-system.

 [click]
 But we can recover from this error and handle it.
 We can take our program which is an effect / blueprint and pipe some code to handle the errors.
 [click]
-The useEffect.catchTag infers the effect error type and suggest the CustomError string automatically.
+The Effect.catchTag infers the effect error type and suggest the CustomError string automatically.
-We handle this error by returning a succeed effect with a string.
+We handle this error by returning an effect that succeed with a string value.
 [click]
-Now the recovered program have a type of Effect that succeed with string but errors with never.
+Now the recovered program have a type of Effect that succeed with string but this time the error generics is never.
 The type system tell us that no expected errors are left to handle.
 [click]
-So if we run the recovered program effect we are not expecting to see errors and the type system infers us about it.
+So if we run the recovered program effect - we are not expecting to see errors and the type system infers us about it.

 [click]
 We can ignore the error like we did with program and decide to handle it later like we did with recovered program.
 But the type-system tracks it!
 And we don't need to think about it that much.